Tobejah/Dice-game/README.md

 ## ⛏️ Built Using <a name = "built_using"></a>

-Here you can link the packages/modules/dependencies used to build your project
+Visual Studio Code

 ## ✍️ Authors <a name = "authors"></a>

-Solomon Woldetensay
+Solomon Woldetensay and
 Okeke David Tobechukwu